PC-Gaming-Wiki/PC-Gaming-Wiki.github.io/guides/genprac.md

 ### Things you should probably have.
   - A spare USB drive

       Extremely helpful for troubleshooting and repairing/reinstalling the OS.
-Ventoy reccomended, MediCat optional.
+Ventoy reccomended, MediCat optional - [Link](https://pc-gaming-wiki.github.io/#usb-booting--imaging)
+  - Compressed Air

+      Generally a good idea to have for cleaning the PC and keyboard.
+Can be bought in store, or use an air compressor.
-  -
+  - A backup target

+      Anything or anywhere that isnt your computer.
+Google Drive, Mega, an external hard drive are all good backups.
+      Flash drives and sd cards should not be used as they are made of poor quality flash.
+All local media will suffer from "bit rot" if they go unsed for several months.
+      Bit rot happens in SSDs that go unpowered as the voltage in the cells degrades due to internal resistance.
+With hard drives, a similar thing but with magnetism.